pikman34/gp-test-2025-starter/README.md

 ## Rules
 - No collaboration
 - Start with an empty Godot 4.4 project
-- No use of Google/Youtube or online tutorials or any form
+- No use of Google/Youtube or online tutorials
 - No use of AI

 Here is a video of the project you need to make today: